dueddel/godot-3d-ui-demo/README.md

 Basically the party mode sources are a direct copy of the minimal directory where I simply added a bit extra stuff.

+#### Activate party mode

+Activating the party mode is mapped to the space bar key.

 #### By no means perfect

 Please know that this whole project was a fun idea without the aspiration of building something neat and elegant.
 Especially the party-mode related code is put together roughly and explicitly without any sophisticated design priniciples of software development in mind.